 Web hosting is the digital equivalent of finding a space to open a store or run your office in the real world.
 In the real world, you can either buy a commercial real estate property or rent it.

 After getting the property, you move your furniture, equipment, and other inventory into the available space.
-Web hosting enables you to do something similar by enabling you to have space for your business on the internet.
+Web host enables you to do something similar by enabling you to have space for your business on the internet.

 However, unlike real estate, you cannot buy web hosting spaces.
 Maintaining and running the servers needed for web hosting is a very complicated and expensive task.